 Arguably the most convenient way to get to Skiathos from Athens is to take the ferry from Agios Konstantinos.
 It is important to note that this route does not operate all year round.

-You need to take the Athens – Lamia bus from Liossion KTEL Station (close to Athens Attiki metro).
+You need to take the Athens – Lamia bus from Liossion KTEL Station.
+This is close to Athens Attiki metro station in the northern part of town.
 The bus stops at Agios Konstantinos and the journey takes about 2.5 hours.